Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 The Timer (abbreviated *TM*) is responsible for when the text representing spoken dialogue shows up on screen.

-The timing of subtitles is much more important than you might assume.
+The timing of subtitles is much more important than one might assume.
 The entrance and exit times of the subtitles, or a fluid transition from one line to the next, can make a large impact on the "watchability" of the episode as a whole.